Managing Conflicts with Humor

-The power of humor and laughter
+The role of humor and laughter in relationships

 Sharing the pleasure of humor creates a sense of intimacy and connection between two people—qualities that define solid, successful relationships.
 When you laugh with one another, you create a positive bond between you.
 This bond acts as a strong buffer against stress, disagreements, disappointments, and bad patches in a relationship.
 And laughter really is contagious—just hearing someone laugh primes you to smile and join in on the fun.
-But don’t worry if you’re not naturally a lighthearted, humorous person—you can learn to access your playful side and develop your sense of fun.

-Humor can help you and your loved one:
+Humor can help you:

 - Smooth over differences.
-Using gentle humor often helps you address even the most sensitive relationship issues, such as sex or in-laws.
+Using gentle humor often helps you address even the most sensitive issues, such as sex or in-laws.

 - Diffuse tension.
 A well-timed joke can ease a tense situation and help you resolve disagreements.

 - Overcome problems and setbacks.
 A sense of humor is the key to resilience.
 It helps you take hardships in stride, weather disappointment, and bounce back from adversity and loss.

 - Put things into perspective.
 Most situations are not as bleak as they appear to be when looked at from a playful and humorous point of view.
 Humor can help you reframe problems that might otherwise seem overwhelming and damage a relationship.

 - Be more creative.
 Humor and playfulness can loosen you up, energize your thinking, and inspire creative problem solving for any relationship issue.

 Using humor to manage and defuse conflict

 Conflict is an inevitable part of all relationships.
 It may take the form of major discord between the two of you or simply petty aggravations that have built up over time.
 Either way, how you manage conflict can often determine how successful your relationship will be.